bio

 In 1993 Fern Champion and Mark Paladini cast Tim in his first feature film, “The Mask,” with Jim Carrey, and they also cast him in his first television show that same year, “Daddy Dearest,” with Richard Lewis and Don Rickles.
 Tim’s first job as a series regular on a television show was in 1995 on Howie Mandel’s “Sunny Skies,” for Showtime.

-Tim Bagley has been a series regular, recurred, and guest starred in over 160 television shows including “Somebody, Somewhere,” “Hacks,” “And Just Like That,” “American Born Chinese,” “History of the World, Part 2,” “The Great North,” “Killing It,” “Call Me Kat,” “Grace and Frankie,” “Will and Grace,” “Teachers,” “Mr. Robinson,” “Transparent,” “The Comeback,” “Web Therapy,” “Grimm,” “Southland,” “Monk,” and “Curb Your Enthusiasm.”
+Tim Bagley has been a series regular, recurred, and guest starred in over 160 television shows including “Somebody, Somewhere,” “Hacks,” “And Just Like That,” “The Perfect Couple,” “American Born Chinese,” “History of the World, Part 2,” “The Great North,” “Killing It,” “Grace and Frankie,” “AJ and the Queen,” “Will and Grace,” “Teachers,” “Mr. Robinson,” “Transparent,” “The Comeback,” “Web Therapy,” “Grimm,” “Southland,” “Monk,” and “Curb Your Enthusiasm.”

 Feature film highlights include “This Is 40,” “Knocked Up,” “Imperfect Sky",” “Blind Malice,” “Employee of the Month,” “Finding Bliss,” “Accepted,” “The Day After Tomorrow,” “Happy Texas,” and “The Mask.”